-If you lived in the UK during the 1970s and early 80s, then you will remember when we only had three TV channels.
-Also, in those days BBC1 used to close down at night after playing the National Anthem and BBC2 used to show pages from Ceefax in the mornings - ah, how times have changed!
+If you lived in the UK during the 1970s and early 80s, then you will, no doubt, remember when we only had three TV channels.
+Also, in those simpler times BBC1 used to close down at around midnight, but not before the weatherman had given us his final forecast, which was followed by a patriotic blast of the National Anthem.
+BBC2 used to show pages from Ceefax in the mornings - ah, how times have changed!

 Of course, there were many shows that were imported from America, and us Brits enjoyed a good deal of those, too.
 If you're visiting this site from the U.S. then you'll pleased to see that there is an ever-growing selection of programmes from your country featured here, from Airwolf to Wonder Woman.

 As a child, I grew up with shows such as Starsky And Hutch and The Dukes Of Hazzard, and these two were particular favourites of mine.
 Maybe that's because I love a good car chase and climbing through car windows!

 So here we have a great selection of video pages featuring TV Shows/Series, TV Characters, Adverts, Game Shows, Kids TV, Cartoons and even TV Channel Idents from the seventies and eighties.
 Enjoy...

 Long gone are the days when you needed a test pattern to adjust the picture of your CRT TV set.
 As a child back in the 70s, I sometimes used to spend quite a number of minutes staring at them wondering what they were for!
 There were quite a few different ones, and here are a couple to remind you of those golden times;